Gemini Deep Research Workflow: Fresh-Data Briefs in ~45 Minutes

 How to reuse this workflow

-• Save the prompt + freshness window + source-preference combination as a snippet in Drive.
-Reuse for quarterly updates of the same question.
+• Save the prompt + freshness window + source-preference combination as a Drive snippet.
+Reuse it for quarterly updates of the same question.

 • For recurring research (weekly competitive scan, monthly market check), keep the prior Doc and diff against the new one — most of the value is in what changed.

-• Keep a citation failure log.
-Topics where Gemini consistently hallucinates citations tell you the field is paywalled or under-indexed.
+• Keep a citation-failure log.
+Topics where Gemini consistently invents citations tell you the field is paywalled or under-indexed.

 • Refresh roughly every two months.
-Deep Research’s source bias and plan templates shift as the model rolls.
+The agent’s source bias and plan templates shift as the model rolls.

 Common mistakes